ms-iot/wod-autorc/README.md

 If you want to play around with this data, you can see the JavaScript snippet that we used to generate the example data, available in example-snippets/.

+##1.
+Front/Back Controll (PID)

+PID controllers (Proportional-Integral-Derivative), if you've never heard of them, are some of the most commonly implemented controllers in existence.
+PID Controllers can be found in the guts of nuclear reactors, heating and cooling systems, toys, robots, military helicopters and jets, and so much more.

+For the following section, we'll use our Auto-RC Car as the basis for our discussion.
+We'll assume that our sensor value is the forward reading of the infared sensor, and we'll say that in the ideal case, a reading of 300 correlates to an acceptable distance from the wall.

+In essence, PID controllers work by looking sensor readings and comparing them to an ideal value.
+In this case, our ideal value is 300.
+This error value is then used to determine how to control the device in the following way:

+1. Proportional
+  This part works by looking at how far the sensor value is from the ideal value right now.
+If the sensor is reading 400, and we want it to read 300, that means our error is 100.
+The speed at which we drive the motors would then be dictated by this error rate.
+2. Integral
+  This part looks at the history of the error values.
+For example, if our sensor value is changing slowly, the car might start to speed up to compensate for the fact that our error isn't being fixed fast enough.
+3. Derivative
+  This part looks at how the error is changing.
+Imagine that our sensor values are approaching our ideal value faster and faster.
+If this is happening too fast, we might hit a wall!
+The derivative term kicks in when the error changes, and it's effect is proportional to the rate of that change.